-Based on the audited financial statements of the Village, the Village received approximately 5.23% of its total General Fund operating revenue in the form of State aid during the fiscal year ending May 31, 2016.
+Based on the audited financial statements of the Village, the Village received 2.90% of its total General Fund operating revenue from State aid in the fiscal year ending May 31, 2016 and expects to receive approximately 0.63% in 2017 and 0.66% in 2018.
 There is no assurance, however, that State appropriations for aid to municipalities will continue, either pursuant to existing formulas or in any form whatsoever.
 The State is not constitutionally obligated to maintain or continue such aid and, in fact, the State has drastically reduced funding to municipalities and school districts in the last several years in order to balance its own budget.